kg4zow/remarkable.jms1.info/src/introduction.md

     Part of setting up each integration involves generating a security token that gives the reMarkable servers access to your accounts on these other providers.
 These tokens are held on reMarkable's servers.

-    Just like how reMarkable employees, government-ish agencies, and random hackers who get into reMarkable's systems are able to access the files on your tablet, they are also able to access files in your accounts on these other services.
+    Just like how reMarkable employees, government-ish agencies, and random hackers who get into reMarkable's systems are able to access the files on your tablet, they are also able to access those tokens, and therefore **able to access your accounts on these other services**.

 * **Compliance/Legal**

     My current `$DAYJOB` is with a company in the healthcare industry.
-My particular job (software development, system and network administration, and other related "technical" stuff) doesn't involve *regular* exposure to PHI (protected health information), however some of my cow-orkers deal with log files containing small bits of PHI on a regular basis, so they wouldn't *legally* be able to use the cloud service.
+My particular job (software development, system and network administration, "DEVOPS", and other related "technical" things) doesn't involve *regular* exposure to PHI (protected health information), however I do sometimes need to deal with log files containing small bits of PHI.
+This means that if I were using the reMarkable cloud, I would have to be careful about writing down any information from those log files, because *legally* that information cannot be shared with outsiders (including reMarkable or google).

     reMarkable **used to be** willing to execute a HIPAA Business Associate Agreement with their users, however when they updated their [Terms and Condtions](https://support.remarkable.com/s/article/Terms-and-Conditions-reMarkable-Accounts) in 2024-02 they removed that paragraph - section 7 *used to* have three parargraphs, now it only has two.